Carina-P/Skiers-Destinations/README.md

 The code is **mainly tested with Chrome**.
 But also **Firefox and Safari**.
 - According to [W3 Schools](https://www.w3schools.com/js/js_es6.asp) the
-JavaScript code will probably not work well on browsers less than the following versions: **Chrome 58, Edge 14, Firefox 54, Safari 10 and Opera 55** And that is because following features from **ECMAScriptS6** is used:
+JavaScript code will probably not work well on browsers less than the following versions: **Chrome 58, Edge 14, Firefox 54, Safari 10 and Opera 55**.
+That are because following features from **ECMAScriptS6** is used:
 - let
 - const
 - template literal syntax